-School Safety and Threat Assessment
+School Safety and Behavioral Threat Assessment

 Schools need to act swiftly to stay ahead of and prevent violent incidents.
 Implementing early behavioral threat assessments can empower them to achieve this goal.